Small and Mighty: Casa San Jose

 The Pittsburgh Foundation has awarded a Small and Mighty grant of $15,000 to Casa San Jose.
 Since 2013, the trained, bilingual staff at Casa San Jose has assisted more than 1,000 low-income Latino immigrant families with referrals for housing, medical care, legal assistance, family issues; advocacy for immigrant rights and immigration reform; assistance with applications for work or social benefits; and after-school programming.

-Small and Mighty grants are part of the Foundation’s 100 Percent Pittsburgh organizing principle, which focuses on the one-third of the region’s residents – the jobless and the working poor – who haven’t benefitted from the area’s recent economic boom.
-Small and Mighty intends to streamline the grant-seeking process for nonprofit organizations with operating budgets of less than $600,000.
+Small and Mighty is part of the Foundation’s 100 Percent Pittsburgh organizing principle, which seeks to ensure that Pittsburghers living at or near the federal poverty line are provided opportunities to improve their life prospects by working in the region’s improved economy.
+Small and Mighty awards grants to local nonprofit organizations with budgets less than $600,000.
 Casa San Jose operates annually with a $126,299 budget.

 More information about Casa San Jose can be found at http://www.casasanjose.org.